zhizhen/cocos2dx-lua-crypto/README.md

-this is a lua encrypto for cocos2dx
+this is a lua encrypto for cocos2dx, use xxtea lua/test.lua => out/test.so